diethardsteiner/diethardsteiner.github.io/_posts/2016-09-18-Flink-Twitter-Stream.md

 }
 ```

+> **Note**: Do not leave your connection details directly in the code!
+We will later on look at a way to externalise them.

 We setup a `TwitterSource` reader proving all the authentication details (as described in [the official docu](https://ci.apache.org/projects/flink/flink-docs-master/dev/connectors/twitter.html)).
 Compile and execute our program by clicking onto the **Run** button.
 This emmits a string with random Twitter records in **JSON** format, e.g.:

 ```javascript